Key Takeaways

 Goal: Establish 30–100 referring domains from high-authority platforms.
 These links are fast to acquire, low-cost, and signal to Google that you're a legitimate entity.

-Tactics: - Submit to niche directories relevant to your industry (G2, Capterra, or Clutch for SaaS; Houzz for home services; Healthgrades for healthcare) - Create profiles on Crunchbase, AngelList, Product Hunt if you're a startup - Use Backlynk's directory submission tool to cover 1,900+ vetted directories systematically - Claim and optimize Google Business Profile and Yelp
+Tactics: - Submit to niche directories relevant to your industry (G2, Capterra, or Clutch for SaaS; Houzz for home services; Healthgrades for healthcare) - Create profiles on Crunchbase, AngelList, Product Hunt if you're a startup - Use Backlynk's directory submission tool to cover relevant vetted directories systematically - Claim and optimize Google Business Profile and Yelp

 Investment: $200–$500/month for directory submission tools and paid placements on high-DR directories.